pixdoet/pyed/readme.txt

     git clone https://github.com/pixdoet/pyed.git

+To run the editor, run the following command:

+    python3 main.py

 To update PyED when possible, run the following command in the directory you intent to use PyED:

     git pull origin main